 This isn’t an original thought; it’s from John 15:13.

-Greater love has no one than this, that one lay down his life for his friends (John 15:13).
+Greater love has no one than this, than to lay down one’s life for his friends.
+(John 15:13 NKJV)

 This, of course, is how we know that God loves us.